NukhuGama/lear-llm/README.md

-# Learn Basig of LLM
+# Learn Basic of LLM